Tuwaiq-Data-Science-Bootcamp-V2/Capstone_Project/README.md

 For men clothes classification we collected around 1500 images with Saudi tradition clothes and without.

-### Proposed Algorithms

-- vgg16 algorithm
-VGG16 is object detection and classification algorithm which is able to classify 1000 images of 1000 different categories with 92.7% accuracy.
-It is one of the popular algorithms for image classification and is easy to use with transfer learning

 - LFW (Labeled Faces in the Wild) DataSet
 It is a collection of pictures of men and women faces, with approximatly 13k pictures.